aws/amazon-chime-sdk-js/guides/06_Meeting_Events.md

 |`videoInputFailed`      |The camera selection failed.
 |`signalingDropped`      |The WebSocket failed or closed with an error.
 |`receivingAudioDropped` |A significant number of receive-audio packets dropped.
+|`sendingAudioFailed`    |Sending audio packets failed for `N` samples consecutively after an initial wait time of `T`.
+You can configure these values in [ConnectionHealthPolicyConfiguration](https://aws.github.io/amazon-chime-sdk-js/classes/connectionhealthpolicyconfiguration.html) where `N` = `sendingAudioFailureSamplesToConsider` and `T` = `sendingAudioFailureInitialWaitTimeMs`.
+|`sendingAudioRecovered` |Sending audio packets successful after failure.

 <br>